-Driver Licenses and Instruction Permits Temporary Extension
+Driver Licenses Temporary Extension

-Gov. Inslee has taken action to allow the Department of Licensing (DOL) to temporarily extend the expiration dates of driver licenses and learner permits.
+Gov. Inslee has taken action to allow the Department of Licensing (DOL) to temporarily extend the expiration dates of driver licenses and learner permits expiring March 1 - April 30, 2020 and October 1 - December 31, 2020.
 This provides extra time to renew online or schedule an appointment without incurring penalties or late fees.
 Permit holders can continue to practice driving.
-Some licensing offices have reopened and are accepting limited inperson driver licensing appointments.
+Some licensing offices have reopened and are accepting limited in-person driver licensing appointments.
 Visit DOL's website for more information.